What is the best temperature to set a thermostat to?

 Smart thermostats can remember your heating routine and pick up your location.
 When you are nearby they can turn the heating on.
 If you are away from home, they can even turn your heating off for you.

-Smart thermostats can recognise the best temperature setting to prevent you from wasting heat and money.
+Smart thermostats, like a Neomitis thermostat, can recognise the best temperature setting to prevent you from wasting heat and money.
 They do this by only altering the temperature by 4 or 5 degrees.
 This ensures less gas is in usage.
 Smart thermostats are the way forward!

 The Best Smart Thermostats